Aesop's journey from hair salon side hustle to $2.9 billion valuation

 The latest stories, funding information, and expert advice.
 Free to sign up.

 The company was founded in 1987 by Melbourne hairdresser Dennis Paphitis.
-He sold 65% of the business to Natura & Co for $US68 million in 2012 before the Brazilian company (which also owns Avon and The Body Shop) acquired the business outright in 2016.
+He sold 65% of the business to Natura & Co for $US68 million in 2012 before the Brazilian behemoth (which also owns Avon and The Body Shop) acquired Aesop outright in 2016.

-Aesop started out initially as a hairdressing salon that sold products.
+Aesop — then Emeis — started out initially as a hairdressing salon that sold products.
 The business grew slowly until 2003, where a change in direction under new CEO Michael O’Keeffe vastly accelerated the brand’s growth.

 The early days